Aftenposten

 Aftenposten is a private company wholly owned by the public company Schibsted ASA.
 Norway's second largest newspaper, VG, is also owned by Schibsted.
 Norwegian owners held a 42% of the shares in Schibsted at the end of 2015.

-The paper has around 740 employees.
+The paper has around 240 employees.
 Trine Eilertsen was appointed editor-in-chief in 2020.

+Aftenposten has correspondents based in Kyiv, Brussels, Washington D.C, Moscow and Istanbul (2025).

 History and profile

 Aftenposten was founded by Christian Schibsted on 14 May 1860 under the name Christiania Adresseblad.
 The following year, it was renamed Aftenposten.
 Since 1885, the paper has printed two daily editions.
 A Sunday edition was published until 1919, and was reintroduced in 1990.
 The Friday-morning edition carries the A-magasinet supplement, featuring articles on science, politics, and the arts.
 In 1886, Aftenposten bought a rotary press, being the first Norwegian newspaper in this regard.

 Historically, Aftenposten labelled itself as "independent, conservative", most closely aligning their editorial platform with the Norwegian Conservative Party.
 This manifested itself in blunt anticommunism during the interwar era.
 During World War II, Aftenposten, due to its large circulation, was put under the directives of the German occupational authorities, and a Nazi editorial management was imposed.
 Its editor-in-chief was H. Nesse at that time, and he was arrested and imprisoned in Grini concentration camp.

 Aftenposten is based in Oslo.
 In the late 1980s, Egil Sundar served as the editor-in-chief and attempted to transform the paper into a nationally distributed newspaper.
 However, he was forced to resign from his post due to his attempt.